premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-11-the-inevitability-of-entrophy.md

 Let's take an apple, clean it thoroughly (no bacteria or any other life forms), and keep it in a transparent vacuum box (no air).
 What do you think will happen to the apple?.
 It will stay the same for a really long time.
 If the vacuum box is intact, even for millions of years.
 We can call this **a low-entropy system** because the order is maintained.

 Let's take the same apple and give it to a man.
 He will eat the apple, digest it, transform into energy to be used by the body and discard the rest as bodily waste.
-Here, the apple is converted to energy and waste, loses it's form very quickly.
+Here, the apple is converted to energy and waste, and loses its form very quickly.
 We can call this **a high-entropy system**, because the order is lost quickly.

 Now, we understand the concepts of Entropy and the Entropy Systems.
-Let's look around us and see where are these concepts being expressed.
+Let's look around us and see where these concepts are being expressed.

 ### Entropy in Earth